TIBCOSoftware/fabrician-apache-karaf-enabler/README.md

 Overview
 --------------------------------------
-This enabler is based on the standalone Apache Karaf 3.0.x and provides end user with some basic OOTB(out-of-the-box) features and functionality and not an end of itself.
+This enabler is based on the standalone Apache Karaf 3.0.x and provides end user with some basic OOTB(out-of-the-box) features and functionality.
 It is meant to be a basic, bare minimal enabler that end user can further enhance and customize with Karaf features specific to their needs.

-Out-of-the-box, this enabler provides some notable features:
+OOTB, this enabler provides some useful features to help end user kickstart their use of Apache Karaf:

 * **Provisioning of instances of Karaf**
     * Only "root" instances are supported